 District Six has a rich history and was once a lively, multi-cultural hub of the city.
-On your walk, you will learn all about the founding, development, and the eventual destruction of the area that resulted in the forced removals and demolition of the area during the apartheid period.
+On your walk, you will learn all about the founding, development, and eventual destruction of the area that resulted in the forced removal and demolition of the area during the apartheid period.
 You will be given the chance to visit the District Six Museum where there is an interactive display of photographs, recordings, and testimonials that depict the community the area once represented.

 4. Guided Historic City Walk

-Cape Town is full of beautiful sights and an amazing history and on this walk you will get the chance to learn more about the city’s maritime history, the apartheid struggle and the city as it stands today.
+Cape Town is full of beautiful sights and an amazing history and on this walk, you will get the chance to learn more about the city’s maritime history, the apartheid struggle and the city as it stands today.
 This walking tour will take you through the heart of the city, including Greenmarket Square where artists and traders connect from all corners of Africa.
 From there you will visit City Hall, which is a large Edwardian building where Nelson Mandela made his very first speech as a free man, from there make your way through the Company Garden’s, which was the home of Cape Town’s first farm.
 The Gardens are now used by the residents of Bo-Kaap to grow their own vegetables.
 The Company Gardens are now home to many historical and architectural buildings and museums.

 5. The Table Mountain Running Tour

 Enjoy one of the new Seven Natural Wonders of the World – Table Mountain.
-This run is challenging, but absolutely beautiful.
+This run is challenging but absolutely beautiful.
 Your run will start with a gentle incline up the contour path that runs along the mountainside and continues up the face of the mountain, edging close to the cable car.
 The pace picks up a bit across Platteklip Gorge and gains speed as you head towards Devil’s Peak.
-While you’re having, a breather take in the beautiful views that surround you, as well as the city bowl all the way to Lion’s Head.
+While you’re having, a breather takes in the beautiful views that surround you, as well as the city bowl all the way to Lion’s Head.
 On your way, down you can either take the tarred road, which will end your hike off on about 8km – be adventurous and take the undulating path through Deer Park, which ends your run on about 11km.